Cookies on ons.gov.uk

 ariaLabelstringfalseDescriptive landmark ARIA label to give a screen reader user greater understanding of its purpose.
 Defaults to “Table of contents”.

-skipLinkSkip to content (ref)falseSettings for the skip to content link that allows users to avoid reading out the Table of Contents (ToC) on each page.
-Required for any ToC repeated on multiple pages, such as a guide
+skipLinkSkip to content (ref)falseSettings for the skip to content link that allows users to avoid reading out the table of contents on each page.
+Required for any table of contents repeated on multiple pages, such as a guide

 listsarray<list>true (unless itemsList set)An array of lists for the component